3DCoded/Happy-Hare/Home.md

 # Documentation and walkthrough of successful MMU setup

-This wiki serves to provide a logical set of instructions and FAQs to help you delve into the wonderful world of multi-material printing controlled by the extensive software suite Happy Hare.
+This wiki serves to provide a logical set of instructions and FAQs to help you delve into the wonderful world of MMU (Multi Material Unit) printing controlled by the extensive software suite Happy Hare.
+Note that the term "MMU" is fairly common and understood in the community but the Amored rutle folks would call it an AFC (Automated Filament Changer).
+I prefer MMU and although it is also the name of the Prusa product, it is used generically in this wiki to cover all types of changer.

 <br>